 Shelby Magness is an Arts and Entertainment Technologies major with an emphasis in Music and Sound.

-Caroline Rock is a Plan I honors student majoring in both Design and Asian Cultures and Languages.
+Caroline Rock is a Plan I Honors student pursuing the B.A. in Design, as well as a B.A. in Asian Cultures and Languages.